Prioritizing LGBTQ Inclusion in the Workplace

-“Think about how to elevate or cross post your opportunities beyond your own limitations and your own network,” says Bailey.
+This may involve posting your job opportunities beyond your own network, says Bailey.
 For instance, there are many local organizations that have either job fairs or community job boards, or you might try to engage directly with local colleges or universities, most of which have an LGBTQ center, he adds.

-Get in touch with those groups and let them know that you’re seeking diverse candidates to fill your pipeline.
+Get in touch with those groups and let them know that you’re seeking diverse candidates and take LGBTQ inclusion in the workplace seriously.

-“During Pride Month, Pfizer will be flying the Rainbow Flag at its world headquarters,” says McCloud.
-Other companies will create social media campaigns to discuss what pride means to them, or to highlight their LGBTQ employees.
+For instance, Pfizer flies the rainbow flag at its world headquarters, during Pride Month, says McCloud.
+Other companies might create social media campaigns to discuss what pride means to them, or to highlight their LGBTQ employees.

-“It’s not always big gestures, but rather even small ones like starting an ally program for LGBTQ people in your company that lays the foundation for a more diverse and inclusive work environment,” he says.
+It could even be done through small gestures like starting an ally program for LGBTQ people in your company that lays the foundation for a more diverse and inclusive work environment, McCloud says.